How to prepare your lady bits for your Session!

 **DO NOT PUT ANY OIL OR ANY EXFOLIATOR INSIDE OF YOUR VAGINA THIS IS ONLY FOR THE OUTSIDE OF YOUR VAGINA ON THE BIKINI LINE & PUBIC HAIR AREA.

-I recommend using a MEN's RAZOR, you know the ones with the 4 blades and moisturizing creams on them...
-Think about it most men's razors are used for their faces, so they're extra gentle!
-Use shaving cream or even hair conditioner before you shave as a good smooth barrier for shaving!
+I recommend using a Billie Razor, Women's Gillette Razor with the built in "cream" on the razor!
+AND PLEASE use shaving cream or even hair conditioner before you shave as a good smooth barrier for shaving!

 You'll have to order this one, but if you struggle with ingrown hairs. rashes, etc. this product is about to be your BFF.
 My sister in law introduced this to me and I haven't looked back!